AJAYKUMARREDDY7373/My-Training-Projects-Aws-/README.md

 Step 9: Clean up

-If you created your static website only as a learning exercise, delete the AWS resources that you allocated so that you no longer accrue charges.
+ created your static website only as a learning exercise, delete the AWS resources that you allocated so that you no longer accrue charges.
 After you delete your AWS resources, your website is no longer available.
-For more information, see Deleting a bucket.

 Source : @ Aws/Restart